 Parents are encouraged to provide the school a copy of all court order(s) regarding the custody of the child.
-APS personnel may request custody documentation should a question arise.
+APS personnel may request proof of legal custody in situations involving multiple adults claiming control of the same student or should a question arise.
+See Regulation JBC-R(2).
 Student enrollment forms, as well as other official documents of the school, should be signed by the natural parent or guardian with whom the child resides.
 The school will give to non-custodial parents, upon request, all information required under the Family Educational Rights and Privacy Act (FERPA) and the laws of Georgia, unless there is a valid court order directing the school not to divulge such information.
 If such order exists, a copy must be presented to the principal.